2021 Investment Climate Statements: United Kingdom

-The United States is the largest source of FDI into the UK.
-Thousands of U.S. companies have operations in the UK, including all of the Fortune 100 firms.
+The United Kingdom (UK) is a top global destination for foreign direct investment (FDI) and imposes few impediments to foreign ownership.
+The United States is the largest source of direct investment into the UK.
+Thousands of U.S. companies have operations in the UK.
 The UK also hosts more than half of the European, Middle Eastern, and African corporate headquarters of American-owned firms.
-For several generations, U.S. firms have been attracted to the UK both for the domestic market and as a beachhead for the EUSingle Market.
+The UK government provides comprehensive statistics on FDI in its annual inward investment report: https://www.gov.uk/government/statistics/department-for-international-trade-inward-investment-results-2019-to-2020.

 1. Openness To, and Restrictions Upon, Foreign Investment

 Market entry for U.S. firms is facilitated by a common language, legal heritage, and similar business institutions and practices.
 The UK is well supported by sophisticated financial and professional services industries and has a transparent tax system in which local and foreign-owned companies are taxed alike.
 The pound sterling is a free-floating currency with no restrictions on its transfer or conversion.
 There are no exchange controls restricting the transfer of funds associated with an investment into or out of the UK.

 UK legal, regulatory, and accounting systems are transparent and consistent with international standards.
 The UK legal system provides a high level of investor protections.
 Private ownership is protected by law and monitored for competition-restricting behavior.
 U.S. exporters and investors generally will find little difference between the United States and the UK in the conduct of business, and common law prevails as the basis for commercial transactions in the UK.